 USCI presentations and discussion about the China Initiative

-Assistant Attorney General John Demers heads the U.S. Justice Department's National Security Division and has guided the China Initiative (YouTube).
+Assistant Attorney General John Demers headed the U.S. Justice Department's National Security Division and guided the implentation of the China Initiative (Demers stepped down June 21, 2021, YouTube.
 Sept.
 24, 2020

 Seton Hall University School of Law Professor Margaret Lewis examines the initiative's design, language and implementation (YouTube).
 May 11, 2020